Precision Public Health: From Individual Data to Population Intelligence

 This is the third article of a series.
 Previous entries:

 Healthcare produces more data than ever before.
 Genomes are sequenced in days, wearables capture signals by the second, and electronic records document millions of encounters.
-Yet, as introduced in The Genomic Paradox, technological progress alone does not ensure clinical impact.
-And as The Multimodal Shift demonstrated, institutional structures prevent data being combined in effective ways for care.
-Because data does not move with patients, preventable harm persists.
+Yet, as introduced in The Genomic Paradox, technological progress alone does not guarantee better patient outcomes outcomes.
+And as The Multimodal Shift demonstrated, obsolete systems prevent data being combined in effective ways for care.

-An analysis of 248 EHR-related malpractice claims found that over 80% resulted in medium to severe harm, with nearly a third contributing to deaths.
+Analyses of EHR-related malpractice claims highlight how gaps in information exchange can contribute to harm.
 Cases include medication errors when discharge instructions never reached the next provider and neurological deterioration missed because paper and digital systems could not integrate.

 COVID’s Integration Failure